Take a Tour of the Tualatin Valley’s Bounty

 Today, agriculture is still one of the top industries in the valley, and several farm stores along the route are open to the public (many are open only during growing season).

 Unique farms include L-Bar-T Bison Ranch, a farm featuring North American bison, and Roloff Farms, the pumpkin farm made famous by the television series, Little People, Big World.
-In October, Roloff Farms, and Baggenstos Farm are transformed into a harvest festival, complete with a pumpkin patch and a host of family-friendly activities.
+In October, Roloff Farms is transformed into a harvest festival, complete with a pumpkin patch and a host of family-friendly activities.

 Also along the route, visit Al’s Garden Center and find inspiration for your garden.
 This large retail nursery stocks thousands of plants, flowers, nursery starts and more, and is a top draw for gardening aficionados.
 It’s shop also stocks numerous home and garden decor items, gourmet foods, and gifts.